KnownStormChaser/master-weather-model-list/STATUS.md

 ---

-## Scheduled retirements (NWS SCN 26-48 / PNS 25-41)
+## Scheduled retirements (NWS SCN 26-47 + 26-48 / PNS 25-41)

-These systems are scheduled for retirement on **August 31, 2026 at 12 UTC**, the same cycle that brings RRFSv1 and REFS into operations.
-The retirement set was originally proposed in NWS Public Information Statement 25-41 (June 26, 2025) and formally scheduled in NWS Service Change Notice 26-48 (May 12, 2026), with the detailed product retirement list in companion SCN 26-47.
+These systems are scheduled for retirement on **October 6, 2026 at 12 UTC**, the same cycle that brings RRFSv1 and REFS into operations.
+The retirement set was originally proposed in NWS Public Information Statement 25-41 (June 26, 2025); the retirements are scheduled by NWS Service Change Notice 26-47 (termination) and RRFS/REFS implementation by companion SCN 26-48, both updated July 6, 2026 (second slip, from August 31 to October 6).
 Subject to the standard CWD/ECE contingency. **See [UFS.md](./UFS.md) for the consolidation context.**

 - [NAM](./models/nwp_models/regional/usa/nam.md) — full retirement (12 km parent and all 3 km nests)
 - [NAM Nest](./models/nwp_models/regional/usa/nam-nest.md) — all convection-allowing nests